heynemann/r3/README.md

 Reducing
 --------

+After all input streams have been mapped, it is time to reduce our data to one coherent value.
+This is what the reducer does.

+In the case of counting word occurrences, a sample implementation is as
+follows:

+    from collections import defaultdict

+    class CountWordsReducer:
+        job_type = 'count-words'

+        def reduce(self, app, items):
+            word_freq = defaultdict(int)
+            for line in items:
+                for word, frequency in line:
+                    word_freq[word] += frequency

+            return word_freq

 The `job_type` property is required and specifies the relationship that this reducer has with mappers and with a specific input stream.

+This reducer will return a dictionary that contains all the words and the frequency with which they occur in the given file.